yuanzhongshang/GIFT/docs/documentation/04_GIFT_Example.md

 ![GIFT\_pipeline](visualization.png)

 ## Real data application
 We used GIFT to perform the condition TWAS fine-mapping in a region on chr 9 (107,581,749-109,298,754) for HDL.
-This region includes four genes: NIPSNAP3A, NIPSNAP3B, ABCA1, SLC44A1, FSD1L, FKTN, TAL2, and TMEM38B.
+This region includes eight genes: NIPSNAP3A, NIPSNAP3B, ABCA1, SLC44A1, FSD1L, FKTN, TAL2, and TMEM38B.
 The data for runing the tutorial can be downloaded in this [page](https://yuanzhongshang.github.io/GIFT/documentation/03_data.html).
 ```r
 #### load the required data
 load(/realdata/.realdataRdata)